LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 ~~~~~~~~~~~~~~~~~~

 Logtalk provides a comprehensive set of built-in predicates and built-in
 methods for querying about entities and predicates.
-Some of information,
+Some of the information,
 however, requires that the source files are compiled with the
 ``source_data`` flag turned on.